aimnas/1.13_starter_documentation/README.md

 #### 1.2.3 Install 1.13 from SVN

 If you have a special reason to not use the SCI release, for example if you are actively helping to fix bugs in 1.13, it can be handy to get your gamedata and executable from source.
-This is however an advanced topic which is covered in [section 5](#5-development).
+This is however an advanced topic which is covered in more detail [here](development.md).

 ### 1.3 Fixes for newer Windows versions